aysong02/dinocpu-sq22/assignments/assignment-1.md

 You should fill in the other wires (and instruction subsets) that are required to implement the `add` RISC-V instruction.
 You can find more details in the [Single Cycle CPU Design Module](https://jlpteaching.github.io/ECS154B/modules/processor%20architecture/single-cycle/).

+**Note**: due to some issues with chisel, you may not be able to directly connect pc + 4 to the pc input.
+If you run into issues with this part, create a new wire with input pc + 4, then connect that to the pc input

 **Important**: You will not need to modify anything below the `Object to make it easier to print information about the CPU` line.
 This code should be kept the same for everyone.